ericchi00/Project-Reddit-Clone/README.md

 Sets upvote/downvote color if already voted on

 Opens a confirm alert if you try to delete a post or comment

+Users can edit their own posts or comments